 Don’t Sleep On Overnight Risks

-When you aren’t awake to monitor your trades, consider investing smaller amounts.
+Consider investing smaller amounts when you aren’t awake to monitor your trades.
 And be sure to set those stop losses while you sleep!

-The markets can change drastically at any moment, so make sure you take every possible precaution.
+The markets can change drastically, so ensure you take every possible precaution.

 Watch The Bitcoin Charts